opvia/product-challenge/README.md

 You have a call scheduled with the scientist.
 Build a working MVP that you could give the user access to to get their feedback.

+In the readme describe what improvements you plan to make and how you would make it possible to do rate of change calculations e.g. `Rate of Cell Count Growth`

 #### FAQS

 - Can I change the structure/content of the raw data? - yes feel free to, but don't feel obligated to (this is a product not an engineering challenge)